Mark Rudd: Later developments

-In the summer of 1978, Mark and his then-girlfriend, Sue LeGrand, moved to Albuquerque, New Mexico.
+In the summer of 1978, Rudd and his then-girlfriend, Sue LeGrand, moved to Albuquerque, New Mexico.
 During his time there he became an instructor of mathematics at Central New Mexico Community College (then known as the Albuquerque Technical Vocational Institute, or TVI).
 At the time he was hired and during his early employment at the college, Rudd's years as a student radical and Federal fugitive were almost unknown to his students and other faculty members who seldom asked if he was "that" Mark Rudd.
 Most of these individuals were of a different generation and the name "Mark Rudd" had ceased to be a household word.
 Rudd regarded this lack of critical attention with some disdain.

 In 1990, he published a memoir called Truth and Consequences: The Education of Mark Rudd, which detailed his life with SDS, the Columbia University riots, and his time as a fugitive.

 Rudd was interviewed for the 2002 documentary, The Weather Underground, in which he stated that although the group's motivations, to end the Vietnam War and to oppose US imperialism, were justified, the violent actions performed in pursuit of those beliefs were questionable.
 He was the only former Weather member featured in the film that regretted his involvement in the group.

+He opposed the United States-led invasion of Iraq in 2003.

 Today Rudd lives in Albuquerque, New Mexico, with his wife, Marla (Painter).
 Rudd maintains a website called MarkRudd.com where he frequently posts essays and other writings, including his opinions on contemporary issues, and a personal appearance schedule.
 He travels around the country in support of the newly reborn Students for a Democratic Society.
 Rudd, along with Brian Kelly of Pace SDS, have helped establish ties between the new SDS and the Kent State University movement.
-He recently published another book on his time with SDS and The Weathermen called "Underground: My Life with the SDS and the Weathermen," which was published by Harper Collins in 2009 and is more a personal memoir on his life and times rather than a political statement as was his first book.
+He wrote a second book on his time with SDS and The Weathermen called Underground: My Life with the SDS and the Weathermen, published by HarperCollins in 2009.
+This work is more a personal memoir than a political statement as was his first book.

 Documentary filmmaker Sam Green made a 2008 short entitled Clear Glasses, which focuses on a pair of glasses Rudd sent him.

 In 2008, Rudd spoke about the Vietnam War era activities of SDS and his involvement in them for the award-winning documentary film Superpower by Barbara-Anne Steegmuller.

+In 2020, Rudd appeared in the documentary film The Boys Who Said No!, which explores the anti-Vietnam War and draft resistance movement.

+In 2024, he said of pro-Palestinian protests on university campuses against Israel's war on Gaza: "For me, it’s the most normal thing in the world to look at the murder of 34,000 people and the displacement of close to 2 million in Gaza and say, ‘Hey, stop!"